BiodataAnalysisGroup/BioHackathon/Cellot_v1_sj.md

 ### Data Requirements
 - **Data format**: The data should be in an AnnData structure compatible with single-cell analysis tools like Scanpy.
 Each observation in AnnData should include metadata in the `.obs` attribute, including cell type and condition.
+-  **Issue with Pertpy anndata objects**: You need to save the metadata and matrix counts of pertpy datasets (in the pertpy environment, anndata version 0.10.8) and then rebuild the anndata objects in the cellOT environment with anndata version 0.7.6, which does not read anndata objects saved in 0.10.8.

 - **Data Normalization**:
   - Normalization is essential for consistent model performance.
 Using the `normalize_total` and `log1p` function in Scanpy.
   - **Scaling**: its specific impact on Cellot is still being evaluated, though standardizing features across cells may be beneficial for model performance..don't know yet

 After preparing and normalizing data, save the AnnData object for input into the Cellot model training and evaluation scripts.

 ---